braidedloaf/calcatro/README.md

 ---

-Use TI Connect CE to put the `.8xp` file on the calculator.
+Use TI Connect CE to put the `CALCATRO.8xp` file found in the `bin` directory on the calculator.
+Add the `clibs` file also if you do not have them already.
 Use Cesium to run the game.

 ---